zoff-kollektiv/cifar/data/home/private-sector.md

 ---
-As well as assisting the countries of origin, businesses have a role and responsibilities to both report and to act when there is a suspicion that they are dealing with persons subject to sanctions.
+As well as assisting the countries of origin, businesses have a role and responsibilities to both report and to act when there is a suspicion that they are dealing with people subject to sanctions.